amalgamaco/embassy-ui/docs/docs/components/radio.md

 />
 ```
 ### selected
-If the RadioButton is selected or not.
+If the Radio is selected or not.

 | TYPE | REQUIRED | DEFAULT |
 | ---- | -------- | ------- |